What is 4-H Mentoring?

 Fall Winter Spring Summer

-Mentors should commit to one full year.
+Mentors should commit to 1 - 2 hours a week for one full year.

 How do I get involved?